+Join an award-winning journalism team making a difference in Canada’s Arctic.
 Nunatsiaq News is the newspaper of record for the Eastern Arctic.
-Serving 45 communities and 70,000 readers a week with its website and print edition, Nunatsiaq News continues to grow its overall readership, web visits and advertising revenue.
-Its editorial team offers credible, in-depth and award-winning journalism, which together with a lively website comment section, draws readers from the North, southern Canada and around the world.
-Nunatsiaq News now publishes daily news six days a week at www.nunatsiaq.com
+Serving 45 communities and 70,000 readers a week with its website and print edition, Nunatsiaq News continues to grow its readership, web visits and advertising.
+We offer credible, in-depth and award-winning journalism, which together with lively website comments, draws readers from the North, southern Canada and around the world.

-- Write between five and seven news stories per week for the print edition, news briefs as required and at least one feature every two weeks.
+- File five to seven news stories per week, news briefs as required and at least one feature every two weeks.